Macon Dog Bite Attack Lawyers

 Any dog can bite, from the smallest Pomeranian to a family-friendly dog like a Saint Bernard or Labrador retriever.
 The difference between bites is in the size of the animal and its unique circumstances.
 Always use caution when approaching any strange dog.

 Teach children how to respect a dog’s space and always to wait for an owner’s permission before running up to pet a seemingly friendly animal.
 If you live in a neighborhood that has a high rate of unleashed dogs or strays, you may want to go over how to handle a dog attack.
 Never run from a growling or aggressive dog.
 Do anything you can to inflict pain and stop the attack.
 Cover your neck and head if you are pulled to the ground.

 What to Do After a Dog Bite

 Seek medical attention immediately after any animal bite.
 You may need to receive a tetanus booster, stitches, and other treatments to reduce the risk of infection.
 If you can, document as much about the dog, the owner, and the scene as possible.
 Save any bloody or torn garments.
 Determine if the dog has had a rabies shot.
 Do not take matters into your own hands and try to shoot a dog or physically confront the owner after the fact, although you can do whatever is necessary in self-defense during an attack.
-Reach out to a personal injury attorney as soon as possible.
+Reach out to our Macon Dog Bite Attack Lawyers as soon as possible.

 Making a dog-bite claim does not mean that you hate the dog or the owner.
 In fact, we handle many cases in which the dog owner is fully compliant.
 Homeowner’s or renter’s insurance will often cover the damages awarded.
 What is important is that you take action to address the situation.
 The next time, a victim may not be as lucky.